brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/projects.md

 - **Project root import**: Import a `.bri` file relative to the project root.
 Must start with `/`.
 Follows the same rules as a relative import, but starts from the project root path.
 Example: `import "/module.bri";`
 - **External project import**: Import the root module of an external project.
 This will normally be resolved to a dependency from the registry, but this can changed in the project definition.
 Example: `import "std";`

+## Includes

+Brioche is designed to live side-by-side with your source code, so you can pull your source code (or any files, really) into your project with special include functions:

+- `Brioche.includeFile("main.c")`: Returns a [file recipe](./recipes.md#stdfile) from a file in your project
+- `Brioche.includeDirectory("src")`: Returns a [directory recipe](./recipes.md#stddirectory) from a directory in your project
+- `Brioche.glob("scripts/*.js", "public/*.html", "styles/*.css")`: Returns a [directory recipe](./recipes.md#stddirectory) containing all the files matching the specified glob patterns (matched using the [`globset`](https://docs.rs/globset/0.4.14/globset/index.html) Rust crate).
+The directory structure of files are preserved relative to the current Brioche module.

+Includes are resolved relative to the module that uses them.
+All includes **must** use string literal arguments, since includes are statically analyzed from the module source code.
+Additionally, **you cannot include files from outside the root of your Brioche project!**

+When a project uses includes, all included files will be published along with your project when publishing to the [registry](./registry.md).

 ## Dependencies

 When you import an external project, such as when writing `import "std";`, the name `std` is a **dependency**, which then gets resolved to another project.